You are viewing a story from harrypotterfanfiction.com

 Madeline dearly wished she had thought to persuade her feet to take her to a different place-like the park.
 The park was a lovely Elliot-free kind of place.
 She bit down on her lip, closing her eyes as she considered the image that wriggled into her mind; the nice empty place she had wandered past before, with it’s swings blowing to and fro in the insistent breeze.
 The cold sort, that always went straight through a person, rather than around.
 The kind that always managed to coax unwanted thoughts away as it tugged at whatever lock of hair or stray clothing it managed to capture.
 And shadows.
 Madeline was sure there were shadows waiting for her at the park.
 Dark, shifting shapes to distract her from whatever tangents the wind couldn’t-or wouldn’t-steal.
 Suddenly, it seemed so obvious.
 So goddamn obvious!

 Her palm pounded against the wall as she lifted her head, spinning away from the cafe with a new certainty; she would go to the park.
 She didn’t need to embarrass herself with Elliot.
 And he didn’t need to know she had almost been willing to communicate.
 Properly.
 With him.
-Especially with him.
+Especially with him, and his contant smile.
 What was she thinking?

 “Madeline?
 It is Madeline, right?”

 Madeline stumbled slightly as she reached the far side of the narrow road, turning back as she tried to reorganise herself.
 A smiling woman-one she could only assume to be Elliot’s fondly mentioned ‘ma’-was watching her through the newly opened doorway, a pleasant dusting of flour gracing her forehead and dress.
 Madeline felt a surge of panic, her lovely clear frame of mind almost instantly forgotten.
 Her head managed a nod, “Yes.
 It’s Madeline.”